reema-abdelrazeq/Projects/movie recommender system/README.md

-# Movie Recommender System
+## Project Overview

-This project is a content-based movie recommender system built using Python.
-The system recommends movies based on the similarity of movie descriptions and genres.
+This project is a movie recommender system that combines content-based filtering with collaborative filtering to provide personalized movie recommendations.
+The system leverages both the movie metadata (such as title, genre, and overview) and user ratings to generate recommendations.

 ## Features

-- **Content-Based Filtering:** Uses movie descriptions and genres to compute similarity.
-- **TF-IDF Vectorization:** Converts movie overviews into numerical vectors.
-- **Cosine Similarity:** Measures the similarity between movies.
+Content-Based Filtering: Recommends movies similar to a given movie based on title, genre, and overview.
+Collaborative Filtering: Uses user ratings to predict movie preferences.
+Hybrid Recommender: Combines content-based and collaborative filtering to enhance recommendation accuracy.

-## Usage
+## Datasets

-To use the recommender system, run the provided Python script: python movie recommender system.py
+Movies Metadata: Contains movie titles, genres, and overviews.
+Ratings Data the small version : User ratings for various movies.